 - Coffee is most consumed by listeners in genres of News & Politics, Sports and Business

 - Products like candy, cookies and frozen pizza are heaviest consumed by listeners in the genres of Games & Hobbies and Kids & Family

-If you combine general market data we know about listeners (level of engagement, purchasing habits) with data you will get from your podcast media host analytics, and then track how successful individual episodes and your marketing actions are you will be able to build a reliable image of your listeners and provide them with a better user experience.
+You should combine general market data we know about listeners (level of engagement, purchasing habits), with the data you get from your podcast media host analytics.
+Then track how successful individual episodes and your marketing actions are.
+Finally, you will be able to build a reliable image of your listeners and provide them with better user experience.